Sivabarani/plant-growth-dataset/README.md

 (0 - the plant does not achieve the milestone, 1 - the plant achieves the milestone)

 **Objective:**
 The primary objective of this analysis is to determine whether a plant achieves its growth milestone based on environmental and care conditions.
 By predicting the "Growth_Milestone" outcome, we can better understand which factors are most important in promoting successful plant growth.
-While the "Growth_Milestone" column is our main focus, we may also explore how the other features—such as Soil_Type, Sunlight_Hours, Water_Frequency, Fertilizer_Type, Temperature, and Humidity—relate to the likelihood of achieving the milestone.
+While the "Growth_Milestone" column is our main focus, other columns are independent variables.

 **Understanding Data Relationships:**
-Dependent Variable: The "Growth_Milestone" column, which represents the plant’s ability to reach a significant growth stage.
+**1. _Dependent Variable:_** The "Growth_Milestone" column, which represents the plant’s ability to reach a significant growth stage.
 This is the variable we aim to predict.
-Independent Variables: Other features in the dataset, such as Soil_Type, Sunlight_Hours, Water_Frequency, Fertilizer_Type, Temperature, and Humidity, which are potential factors that influence plant growth and the likelihood of achieving a milestone.
+**2. Independent Variables:** Other features in the dataset, such as Soil_Type, Sunlight_Hours, Water_Frequency, Fertilizer_Type, Temperature, and Humidity, which are potential factors that influence plant growth and the likelihood of achieving a milestone.
 These independent variables help us understand what environmental or care factors play the most significant role in plant development.